williamaleff/williamaleff/README.md

 ### Hi!
 I am William Alefe 👋
- Experience in development with WEB, Purchasing, Inventory and Financial modules.
-Configurator and VS handling CODE.
-Analysis, planning, data migration, exchange of EDI files, parameterization, customizations (routines, tables, reports, screens, entry points, triggers).
+ Proficient in Node.js, React.js, TypeScript, and Spring Boot, with hands-on experience in developing modules for Procurement, Inventory, and Financial Management.
+Skilled in configuring and utilizing VS Code and similar tools.
-Understanding of the Microsoft environment (Windows Server, SQL Server, Office) and knowledge of MS-SQL databases, MySQL, Postgresql, PROTHEUS and ADVPL.
+Expertise in data analysis, planning, migration, EDI file exchange, parameterization, and customizations, including routines, tables, reports, screens, entry points, and triggers.
-Higher Education in Systems Analysis and Development
+Strong knowledge of databases, including MS SQL, MySQL, MongoDB, PostgreSQL, and MariaDB.
+Holds a Bachelor’s degree in Systems Analysis and Development.
 ##

 <div align="center">